Graduate Students (updated 10/12/25)

 We hope to recruit a new graduate student in 2025 or 2026 (for start in 2026/2027).
 Prospective students with an interest in combining any of the following fields are encouraged to apply: natural history, phylogenetics, molecular biology, evolutionary ecology, and chemical ecology.
-Currently, all research projects in the lab are tied somehow to chemical defenses, and I have a preference for recruiting students interested in this specific topic.
-Experience doing research and fieldwork or labwork is highly recommended.
-Basic skills in bioinformatics and experimental molecular biology are recommended but not necessary.
+Currently, all research projects in the lab are tied somehow to chemical defenses, and I have a strong preference for recruiting students interested in this specific topic.
+Prior experience doing research and fieldwork or labwork is necessary; a background encompassing multiple skillsets (fieldwork, labwork, bioinformatics) and across more than one field of research (e.g., molecular biology, physiology, systematics) is highly recommended.
 Prospective students should contact me with their CV and a description of their research interests prior to applying.
 Los(as) estudiantes interesados(as) que hablen español, si lo prefieren, pueden escribirme en ese idioma.

 Applications for the IB graduate program (PhD only) are normally due the first week of December.
 See more information here.